kerautret/ACCV2016DGPTutorial/tuto1_baseDGtal/README.md

-## Exercise 1: Extracting Level Sets Contours
+## Tuto 1: Extracting Level Sets Contours

 Read input contour point and display it with Board2D.